justinlevinedotme/BassyStadiumTools/README.md

 # FM Stadium Tools

-A Windows desktop application for managing BepInEx 6 stadium and audio mods for Football Manager 2026.
+A Windows desktop application for managing BassyBoy's stadium mods for Football Manager 26, created by justinlevinedotme/jalco

 ## Features